warpdynamicsltd/ctxproof/PROOF.md

 ## Statements

-A statement either ends with a semicolon or opens a nested block.
+A statement is either an inferecence (assumption, axiom, or rule) or a context block.

 - Inference (assumptioon/axiom/rule) with dependencies and optional terms:
   ```
   ref formula {MODE} {dependencies} {terms};
   ref formula {MODE} {dependencies};
   ```

+  Inference statements must end with `;`.

 - Context block:
   ```